fdeross/Help-Docs/for Bakeries/Getting Started for Bakeries/Completed/FAQs for Prospective Bakeries.md

 - **Max future dates to order:** Set how far in the future you are willing to take orders for each product.
 - **Stock Management:** You can set the exact amount of orders that you will accept for each product.
 - **Order Confirmation:** Bookable products can be set so that you can approve each order before the customer is charged.

+## Are there any requirements to join?

+- Be based in the United States
+- Have a bank account
+- Have verifiable baking or decorating experience
+- Completed all the registrations and obtained the licenses and permits required in your local jurisdiction.

 ## How do I sign up?